-Salmon is the most renowned, sought after fish; cherished for its delicious, omega-3 rich pink meat.
-This average sized, oily fish lives in the pelagic waters extending from Pacific coasts of Asia and North America and Atlantic coasts of Europe and North America.
+Salmon is the most sought-after fish; cherished for its delicious, omega-3 rich pink meat.
+This medium size oily fish lives in the pacific waters extending from Pacific coasts of Asia and North America and Atlantic coasts of Europe and North America.

 Salmons belong to the salmonidae family of marine fish.
 Some of commercial important salmons are: Chinook Salmon (Onorhynchus tshawytscha), Chum Salmon (O. keta), Coho Salmon (O. kisutch), Pink (humpback) salmon (O. gorbuscha), Sockeye (O. nerka), Atlantic Salmon (Salmo salar), Danube Salmon (Hucho hucho), cherry salmon (O. masou).